• Skip to primary navigation

 Ribeye Steak

-• 1 boneless ribeye steak 1″ – 1/2″ thick
+• 1 boneless ribeye steak, 1″ – 1/2″ thick

-• sea salt
+• ½ teaspoon kosher salt

 Boursin Horseradish Sauce

-• ½ tbsp creamed horseradish
+• ½ tablespoon creamed horseradish

 Crostini

-• 1 baguette sliced into 1/2”-thick slices, approximately 20 slices
+• 1 baguette, sliced into 1/2”-thick slices, approximately 20 slices

 • ¼ cup olive oil

-• balsamic glaze to drizzle each crostini
+• balsamic glaze, to drizzle each crostini

 Instructions